 Or for the die-hards: try playing a journeyman save!
 Starting unemployed without any badges will get you to manage clubs in countries you never thought they even played football in!
 You can download a wide range of leagues in our Download section to expand the database and discover new leagues.

 You could also give Lower League Management a go.
 Nothing works better for a new challenge then to go down the ladder and to create a dynasty!
 LLM differs very much from managing in the top leagues.
 Money is much more important and you will need to rely on your own judging abilities as your scouts and other members of the backroom staff are mostly crap.

-Tip 6: Try a challenge!
+Tip 6: Try a challenge

-Tip 7: Set specific goals
+Tip 7: Set challenging goals

 Starting a new save, picking a club and playing a season is pretty much the standard everybody uses in Football Manager.
 But what if you set some goals for yourself to make the game more interesting?

-Tip 8: Download a Data Update
+Tip 8: Download an Update

-This database is fully updated for the summer and contains the entire 2017/2018 format.
+This database is fully updated for the summer and contains the entire 2018/2019 format.
 Transfers, leagues and many more is updated!
 Want to try it?
 Find it in our download area!

-We truly hope this article we get you back into Football Manager 2017.
+We truly hope this article we get you back into Football Manager 2018.
 What do you do to end a slump in Football Manager?
 We would love to get some feedback from you guys!